The 18 Best Instructional Design Certificate Programs and Courses

 The Best Academic Instructional Design Certificate Programs

-These are academic programs that take less than two years to complete and can’t offer as much depth as a bachelor’s or a master’s, yet are still highly valuable for employers.
-It needs to be mentioned here that academic institutions don’t really bother putting reviews of their alumni on display.
+These are academic programs that take less than two years to complete and don’t offer as much depth as a bachelor’s or a master’s, yet are still highly valuable to employers.
+It should be mentioned here that academic institutions don’t usually put alumni reviews on display.

 4. Instructional Design Certificate – 4 courses (University of Wisconsin-Stout)